 To view the public IP addresses assigned to the MVE

-- Click the gear icon next to the transit VXC to Megaport Internet.
+- Click the gear icon next to the Megaport Internet connection.

 Approve and upgrade the MVE EC-V appliance